Individual Therapy for Adults in Delaware, Pennsylvania, & Maryland

 -

-Explore how I help clients unlearn people-pleasing and find their voice.
+Explore how I help anxious clients unlearn people-pleasing and put themself first.

 -